DLSE-Compliant Meal and Rest Breaks: Master Calculations, Understand Prohibition on Waivers, and Ensure that Off-the-Clock is Really Off-Duty

 - When must rest breaks be offered, and to whom?

 - Can an employee waive his or her meal break?

 - Can an employee take an on-duty meal break?

 - Can meal and rest breaks be moved or “clumped” within a shift if the employee or employer would prefer that?

-Join us on April 12 for answers to these questions and more.
+Join us on May 30 for a rebroadcast of a widely popular webinar designed to provide answers to these questions and more.
 Our presenter, a skilled California-based employment attorney, will explain how to ensure that your meal and break policies and practices are in compliance with California law.

 - Fundamentals of employee breaks in California, including the difference between a meal break and rest break, and your basic compliance obligations for each

 - “Break Math” to master—and how to calculate when breaks must be offered, and how “major fractions” work

 - Key takeaways from recent California meal and break lawsuits

 - Techniques to help managers better communicate with employees about breaks, and how to make sure they understand one another—and comply with the law